temporalio/documentation/docs/server/workflow-search.md

 There are some special considerations for the System attributes:

-- ExecutionStatus, CloseTime, NamespaceId, ExecutionTime, HistoryLength, RunId, StartTime, WorkflowId, WorkflowType are reserved by Temporal and are read-only.
+- All System search attributes are reserved by Temporal and are read-only.
 - ExecutionStatus can be one of these: Running, Completed, Failed, Canceled, Terminated, ContinuedAsNew, TimedOut.
 - StartTime, CloseTime and ExecutionTime are stored as dates, but are supported by queries using both EpochTime in nanoseconds and a string in [RFC3339Nano format](https://pkg.go.dev/time#pkg-constants) (ex.
 "2006-01-02T15:04:05.999999999Z07:00").
 - ExecutionDuration is stored in nanoseconds, but supported by queries using integers in nanoseconds, [Golang duration format](https://pkg.go.dev/time#ParseDuration), and "hh:mm:ss" format.